ec-europa/europa-component-library/docs/decisions/002-browsers.md

 samsung 7.2-7.4
 ```

-TODO:

-- depends on caniuse-lite (most be kept up-to-date)
-- custom stats (per site?)
-- if based on custom stats, how to export stats from webanalytics?

 ## Consequences

-TODO:

-- show list of browsers in ecl builder

 (Describe the pros and cons of the proposed decision.
 Think about the people in the **Informed** line of the DACI table above.
 How will this decision affect them?)

+### Next steps

+- update the configuration with accepted decision
+- show the list of browsers during the build (`@ecl/builder`)

 ## Alternatives Considered

-Please be aware of browserslist'es [best practices](https://github.com/browserslist/browserslist#best-practices).
+Before reading what comes next, please be aware of browserslist's [best practices](https://github.com/browserslist/browserslist#best-practices).

-### Alternative 1: fixed versions

-#### Alternative 1.1: predictable versions only

-We can provide a pre-determined list of browsers we want to explicitly support:
+Note that we can mix different alternatives together.

+The base configuration could contain a list of fixed versions:

 ```
 ie 11
 Chrome 55
 safari 12
 iOS 7
-Firefox > 20
 ```

+Fixing versions allows us to have a predictable, consistent list of supported browsers.

 Check the list of browsers: https://github.com/browserslist/browserslist#browsers

-It's a white list, which means browsers not listed here are not covered.
+Please note the configuration works as a white list, which means browsers not listed here are not covered.

-- Pro: it's predictable, it always produces the same result.
+Maintaining a static list of supported browsers can be cumbersome.
+That's why we can use dynamic queries, i.e. queries that will produce a different output over time depending on the release of new browser versions or on the usage stats.

+### Alternative 1: support new browser versions

+This first alternative doesn't depend on usage statistics.

+Even though the configuration doesn't directly depend on usage stats, we still need to make sure that the choices we make correspond to the reality of EC websites, thus we need to consult usage stats for EC websites as a whole to base our choices.

+One of the main downsides of this alternative is that we need to list in our configuration every browser we support.

+Now let's see what are our options here.

+#### Alternative 1.1: "BROWSER > VERSION"

+In addition to a list of fixed browsers versions, we can use queries like `Firefox > 20` to target all the versions of Firefox since the version 20.

+- Pro: we are sure that Firefox 20 and more recent versions are covered.
-- Con: we have to keep the list up-to-date and not forget any browser.
+- Con: we still need to manualy update the configuration when we don't need to support Firefox 20 anymore.

-#### Alternative 1.2: "last X versions"
+#### Alternative 1.2: "last X BROWSER versions"

-Additionally, we can use "last X versions", or "last X BROWSER versions" queries in order to avoid targetting older browsers:
+We can also use "last X versions" (every browser), or "last X BROWSER versions" queries in order to avoid targetting older browsers.

+Example:

 ```
 last 2 versions